English Learners Studies Progam

 - data collection and report generation for schools, county, and state

-Students are eligible for ELL services if their first/primary language is a language other than English and, after being screened with the World-Class Instructional Design and Assessment (WIDA) Consortium's WIDA-ACCESS Placement Test (W-APT), they score below a 5.0 composite proficiency level.
+Students are eligible for EL services if their first/primary language is a language other than English and, after being screened with the World-Class Instructional Design and Assessment (WIDA) Consortium's WIDA-ACCESS Placement Test (W-APT), they score below a 5.0 composite proficiency level.
 Once screening is complete, instruction will involve one of five options:

 - entry/beginner levels